nwg-piotr/nwg-shell-wallpapers/README.md

 This repository contains a selection of wallpapers contributed to the nwg-shell project.
 The logo you see in the title is a creative reworking of the original nwg-shell logo, used in some wallpapers.

-First version of the nwg-shell logo was designed by [SGS](https://github.com/sgse).
-The author of the current version is [edskeye](https://github.com/edskeye).

 ## Contributing

 Developers should write code.
 There are designers to do drawing.
 That's why we're grateful for every piece of art you